Choosing a Table Saw

 Some hybrid saws have a cabinet saw style base and some have a shorter enclosed base and legs.
 It requires less room in your shop with a more solid and heavier base, it has the lower vibration of a cabinet saw, along with its greater dust control.

-they are much lighter and mobile, but are sturdy and well constructed and have many advantages for the serious hobbyist, at a more affordable priced than the cabinet saw.
+While still having cabinets they are much lighter and mobile, but are sturdy and well constructed and have many advantages for the serious hobbyist, at a more affordable priced than the cabinet saw.

 Each different saw-type is specialized to oblige the diverse needs of each woodworker or shop.
 Finding out what is needed from a table saw must decided upon, before the type of saw that should be acquired is decide upon.

-same features that you'd expect to find on a top-quality cabinet saw, such as accurate fence systems, precision ground cast iron table tops, and extension wings.
+Just as significant as the type of saw you choose is the features of the saw.
+Some contractor model saws offer many of the same features that you'd expect to find on a top-quality cabinet saw, such as accurate fence systems, precision ground cast iron table tops, and extension wings.

-and grind of the table top and extension wings, and anything that will make a more efficient power transmission to the blade.
+Saws in the cabinet saw class may share certain features they are not all built to the same quality standards.
+Examine the quality of the components, including the quality of the fence system, the width and carriage of the trunnions, the finish and grind of the table top and extension wings, and anything that will make a more efficient power transmission to the blade.